 The Permittee shall monitor groundwater levels continuously at all Quarry wells with automated pressure transducers and at least semi-annually (i.e., in spring and fall) by manual measurement to confirm the transducer data.
 Groundwater levels shall be measured to record the annual range of levels typically observed in aquifer systems in the region and to develop a record of groundwater conditions at the Quarry over time.
-The Permittee shall also record annual groundwater usage/pumpage with flow meters at all wells in production for the Quarry and create an annually summary report based on this data.
-All monitoring reports and data specified herein shall be submitted to the Planning Building and Environmental Services (PBES) Department as prescribed pursuant to COA endition of Approval #No. 2(L) (below) and as necessary to demonstrate compliance.
+The Permittee shall also record annual groundwater usage/pumpage with flow meters at all wells in production for the Quarry and create an annual summary report based on this data.
+All monitoring reports and data specified herein shall be submitted to the Planning Building and Environmental Services (PBES) Department monthly and as prescribed pursuant to COA No. 2(L) (below), and as necessary to demonstrate compliance.

-Specifically the Permittee shall implement the following monitoring, data collection, and reporting measures within three (3) months of the Effective Date approval of this Permit continuing for the duration of the Permit.
+The Permittee shall implement the following monitoring, data collection, and reporting measures within 3 months of the Effective Date of this Permit continuing for the duration of the Permit.
 These data will enable evaluation of groundwater levels to identify trends associated with seasonal weather patterns and precipitation totals, water year types, and groundwater use by the Permittee.

-Monitoring devices, protocol and reporting shall be done in accordance with the recommendations of a qualified hydrogeologist and as specified in Mitigation Measures 4.8-2 and 4.8-3.
-The hydrogeologist referenced in this condition of approval shall be selected and contracted to the County and paid for by the Permittee.

-- 2. Permittee shall monitor groundwater levels continuously at all Quarry wells with automated pressure transducers and at least quarterly (and including spring and fall measurements) by manual measurement to confirm the transducer data.
+- Monitoring devices, protocol and reporting shall be done in accordance with the recommendations of a qualified hydrogeologist and as specified in Mitigation Measures 4.8-2 and 4.8-3.
+The hydrogeologist referenced in this condition of approval shall be selected by and contracted to the County and paid for by the Permittee. - Permittee shall monitor groundwater levels continuously at all Quarry wells with automated pressure transducers and at least quarterly (and including spring and fall measurements) by manual measurement to confirm the transducer data.
 When measured manually at the Quarry wells, groundwater levels will be recorded no sooner than 48 hours after the well last operated in order to collect data representative of aquifer conditions (static groundwater levels). - 3.
-Monitor precipitation onsite or compile precipitation data records from the nearest publically available source. - 4.
-Record annual groundwater pumpage with flow meters at all wells in production at the Quarry and any other consumptive use of groundwater (such as water collected from open water bodies in contact with the regional groundwater potentiometric elevation).
-Groundwater pumpage and use shall not exceed 140.6 af/yr. - 5.
-Create an annual summary report of groundwater conditions at the Quarry based on the data described above.
+Permittee shall monitor precipitation onsite or compile precipitation data records from the nearest publically available source. - 4.
+Permittee shall record annual groundwater pumpage with flow meters at all wells in production at the Quarry and any other consumptive use of groundwater (such as water collected from open water bodies in contact with the regional groundwater potentiometric elevation).
+Groundwater pumpage and use shall not exceed 140.6 acre-feet per year. - 5.
+Permittee shall create an annual summary report of groundwater conditions at the Quarry based on the data described above.

-If the monitoring data and reports referenced in this condition show an ongoing impact on spring and fall season groundwater levels (continual lowering regardless of water year types) due to groundwater use at the Quarry, a qualified hydrogeologist (paid for by the Permittee) shall recommend ways, or demand reduction measures, in which water usage can be reduced to stabilize groundwater levels.
-The Permittee shall implement recommended demand reduction measures such that groundwater levels show stable conditions on a multi-year basis: all recommendations shall be immediately implemented to the satisfaction of the PBES Director.
+If the monitoring data and reports referenced in this condition of approval show an ongoing impact on spring and fall season groundwater levels (continual lowering regardless of water year types) due to groundwater use at the Quarry, a qualified hydrogeologist (paid for by the Permittee) shall recommend ways, or reduction measures, in which water usage can be reduced to stabilize groundwater levels.
+The Permittee shall implement recommended reduction measures until groundwater levels show stable conditions on a multi-year basis.
+All recommendations shall be immediately implemented to the satisfaction of the PBES Director.